jdegand/ionic-cat-wiki/README.md

 - Adding a suggestions box under or above the input is not simple.
 There isn't really a good UI component to use.
 Other developers have used modals and positioning tricks to create something similar.
 This [repo](https://github.com/guylabs/ion-autocomplete) and this [repo](https://github.com/saty932/ionic2-searchbar-suggestions-above-content) may be useful for ideas.
 - I added a [typeahead component](https://ionicframework.com/docs/api/select#typeahead-component) to replace the standard input box on the homepage.
 This change matches the DevChallenges mobile design.
 - The typeahead component makes the breeds page a little redundant.
 -  I used radio buttons that the user could select.
 Users need to confirm their choice, and that triggers navigation to the breed detail page.
 - The modal's search input does not allow a user to bypass selecting the radio button.
+- Typing events with Ionic is not straightforward.
+You have to create your own interface.
+This creates extra difficulty in testing.
+Ionic has known about this issue for years, but not much progress has been made.
+I haven't found much great material about this.
+I saw one example where the developer just used `Event` and avoided trying to do it with Ionic at all.
+- Essentially, a lot of the typing solutions are not strict.
+You can use `$any($event)` around the event object inside the template, or you can create an interface that uses `any`.
+This is just done to avoid `eslint` warnings for using `any`.
+- It might actually be more clear to just use `any` and disable eslint warnings for those functions.
+- Ionic Grid is another example where some developers recommend sticking with CSS.
+I try to use UI components if they are available, but it can be difficult without great documentation or examples to follow.
+I don't want to sink a lot of time into making a simple grid.

 ## Continued Development

 - Styling.
 Desktop considerations?
-- There are some lingering issues in the tests.
-The random order of the tests can cause some tests to fail.
-There could be some async issues.
+I have not reused my previous CSS in this project.
 - TypeScript issues.
-Typing events with Ionic is not straightforward.
-You have to create your own interface?
+- There are some lingering issues with the tests.
+The modal spy and the modal trigger are causing issues.
+I have searched for examples and haven't found much to explain the best way to test an Ionic modal.
+TypeScript issues stemming from Ionic event typing are also causing testing errors.

 ## How to Use